mikeosei5177/Automating-Infrasturcture-Deployment-With-CloudFormation/README.md

 ![image](https://github.com/user-attachments/assets/31a36d73-0454-4935-9a3d-2b08a7d7a269)

-4. Reviewed and Created the new stack
+4. Reviewed and created the new stack

 ![image](https://github.com/user-attachments/assets/9bdfc4fa-8c65-48fb-be7e-757499f69fec)